egumasa/engagement-annotation-project/docs/5_supplementary_tags/GOAL.md

 #### Description

-Two typical pattern of goal announcing include:
+Two typical patterns of goal announcing include:

 - The writer of the sentence describes the goals/purposes of the piece of text.
 - The writer of the sentence announces what is going to be written about in the immediate piece of writing.

-The typical items categorized as goal-announcing are following:
+Typical items categorized as goal-announcing are following:
 - **We aim to present** ...
 - **The goal of this section/chapter/paper is** ...
 - **In this section, we demonstrate** ....